cronvel/rest-query/README.md

 * a DELETE request deleting a document
 * executed before the document is modified, if it rejects the document will not be deleted

-The `context.existingDocument` is always set, and contains the document about to be deleted.
+The `context.hook.existingDocument` is always set, and contains the document about to be deleted.

 The `context.objectNode` contains the *objectNode* about to be deleted.